Our approach to preclinical and clinical development

-- Our clinical trials experience ensures that early stage development is both appropriate and efficient for project progression.
+- Our clinical trial experience ensures that early-stage development is both appropriate and efficient for project progression.

-Our virtual business model gives us the flexibility to support the development of each drug candidate with a tailored framework specifically designed to progress each project efficiently and effectively.
+- Our business model gives us the flexibility to support the development of each drug candidate with a tailored framework specifically designed to progress each project efficiently and effectively.

 We work with a range of external partners to ensure the right expertise is incorporated into the design and delivery of studies at the right time, minimising risk and optimising outcomes.

 In-licensing interests span from lead optimisation to early clinical development.
 Sources of innovation include academic and research institutions and early-stage companies that would benefit from our approach to ‘connected innovation', science, finance and commerce.